cludwell/spokeswheel/DEVLOG.md

 ✅-delete booking
 ✅-create booking

-🔲 When user signs out, user is removed from state secret page for admin to see all bookings
+✅ When user signs out, user is removed from state secret page for admin to see all bookings

+🔲 Make error handling for frontend and backend if user password doesnt match database